 that can be scaled, turned, and rotated in engine to populate a scene.

-A tunnel within the cave that was sculpted in ZBrush and placed in scene.
+A tunnel within the cave that was sculpted in ZBrush initially and placed in scene.

-The cave tunnel is broken up into nine meshes, each with their own texture set.
+The cave tunnel is broken up into nine meshes, each utilizing procedural materials and trim sheets.

 Back to Top